 For example, if you travel by ferry to St Petersburg it may take from 15hrs to 40hrs, depending on the route chosen.
 If you're going with one of those major ship cruises instead, it will takes days, or even weeks, depending on your cruise package chosen.

 It will be a different type of trip, but in both ways you'll travel comfortably and avoid the official paperwork, though by ferry you'll have more freedom of choice.

 Whether you take a major cruise liner or a ferry you can travel to Russia Visa Free, but to qualify for the visa free access you have to meet their requirements, which between the one and the other are slightly different.
 Read on...

 If you choose to travel on a cruise ship you can go ashore on the condition that you stay no longer than 72 hours, you are accompanied by an authorized tour guide, and stay overnight in the ship.
 This means that you cannot walk around the city freely.

-On the contrary, if you choose to go by ferry, you can go ashore on the condition that you stay no longer than 72 hours, you book an accommodation (Staying in Hotel is recommended for a short stay), and you buy a round trip ticket with the same company, including their "City Bus Tour", a shuttle-bus ticket offered by the ferry company, but bear in mind that is not a real tour but only a round trip bus ticket from/to the city center.
+On the contrary, if you choose to go by ferry, you can go ashore on the condition that you stay no longer than 72 hours, you book an accommodation (Staying in Hotel is recommended for a short stay), and you buy a round trip ticket with the same company, including their "City Bus Tour", which is just a shuttle-bus ticket offered by the ferry company, but bear in mind that is not a real tour but only a round trip bus ticket from/to the city center.